 The UK CV Writing Guide

-Working abroad sounds like an adventure to many people.
-However, work in the UK needs more than just the obvious the UK cover letter and UK CV writing and translation – it requires methodical preparation.
-You will be confronted with problems that probably did not even cross your mind when you become interested in the UK jobs.
+Work abroad sounds like an adventure to many people.
+However, work in the UK needs more than just the obvious UK CV with the UK cover letter writing and translation – it requires methodical preparation.
+You will be confronted with problems that probably did not even cross your mind when you become interested in employment in Britain.

-Do not underestimate the influence the UK CV can have on your adventure!
-For instance, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.
+Do not underestimate the influence the UK job search can have on your adventure!
+For instance, you will experience the different immigration rules and practices, job application procedures, selection trends and the management culture.

 You can turn your current resume into a CV.
 A CV is similar to a resume in that it outlines your professional qualifications and history, but it does so with more detail by adding to the resume the detailed descriptions of your educational and/or professional experiences and personal information that may include nationality, date of birth, marital status, photograph, etc.

-For the format of your CV choose either a reversed chronological CV - most recent activity first or a functional CV - activities grouped thematically.
+For the format of your CV choose either a reverse chronological order - most recent activity first or a functional CV - activities grouped thematically.
 The functional CV is getting more popular, since it allows you to strengthen certain skills and experience, and “gaps” in your CV are less obvious.

 The next section is “Education”.
-Starting from most recent first, list with dates only the academic centers where a qualification was earned, areas of study and diplomas/degrees.
+Starting from the most recent first, a list with dates only the academic centres where the qualification was earned, areas of study and diplomas/degrees.
 A-Level can be listed; the grades do not have to be included.
 Mention additional courses and training, and special skills such as computer programs in which you are proficient.

 In “Language Proficiency”, list your foreign language fluency skills with reference to the spoken and written levels.

-If there are any time gaps between employments explain what you were doing in that time, for example raveling, at college, carrying out charity fund raising work.
+If there are any time gaps between employments explain what you were doing in that time, for example, ravelling, at college, carrying out charity fundraising work.

 Your “Leisure Activities”, hobbies, sports and interests can give an insight into your personality.
 Consider carefully what you are putting down and its implications.
-Team events indicate that you are a team player, other activities such as Scouting, show commitment and the fact you are not adverse to a challenge.
-If you like reading say whom you favorite author is.
+Team events indicate that you are a team player, other activities such as Scouting, show commitment and the fact you are not averse to a challenge.
+If you like reading say who your favourite author is.

-If requested, give the contact details of two references, including they titles, names, addresses and telephones, at the end of the CV.
+If requested, give the contact details of two references, including the titles, names, addresses and telephones, at the end of the CV.
 Inform these people in advance, because references are usually verified.

 Many British employers prefer an American-style resume instead of a common CV.